skobba/skobba.github.io_bak/docs/Prosjektledelse/QualityManagement/README.md

 # Quality management

 ## Effective Evauation Questions
+*An evaluation wuestion is a key question about the outcomes, impact, and/or effectiveness of your project, or a key aspect of your project*

 * Address stakeholder or user values and concerns.
 * Relate to the purpose of the project and of evaluation.
 * Are worth answering and are important for the project and beyond.
 * Are practical and feasible to answer with available resources.

+There are two types of questions:

 ### Questions that help improve
 * How can we improve?